-FIGURE 12.12: Examples of Freeman et al.'s system controlling a television set.
+FIGURE 9.12: Examples of Freeman et al.'s system controlling a television set.
 Each state is illustrated with what the television sees on the left and what the user sees on the right.
 In (a), the television is asleep, but a process is watching the user.
 An open hand causes the television to come on and show its user interface panel (b).
 Focus on the panel tracks the movement of the user's open hand in (c), and the user can change channels by using this tracking to move an icon on the screen in (d).
 Finally, the user displays a closed hand in (e) to turn off the set.

-the television set on, and it usually appears at about the same distance from the television (so we know what it looks like).
-This means that a normalized correlation score is sufficient to find the hand.
-Any points in the correlation image where the score is high enough correspond to hands.
-This approach can also be used to control volume and so on.
+volume and so on.
 To do so, we need some notion of where the hand is going-to one side turns the volume up, to the other turns it down-and this can be obtained by comparing the position in the previous frame with that in the current frame.
-The system displays an iconic representation of its interpretation of hand position so the user has some feedback as to what the system is doing (Figure 12.12).
+The system displays an iconic representation of its interpretation of hand position so the user has some feedback as to what the system is doing (Figure 9.12).
 Notice that an attractive feature of this approach is that it could be self-calibrating.
 In this approach, when you install your television set, you sit in front of it and show it your hand a few times to allow it to get an estimate of the scale at which the hand appears.

-12.5 TECHNIQUE: SCALE AND IMAGE PYRAMIDS
+9.5 TECHNIQUE: SCALE AND IMAGE PYRAMIDS

 Images look quite different at different scales.
-For example, the zebra's muzzle in Figure 12.13 can be described in terms of individual hairs-which might be coded in terms of the response of oriented filters that operate at a scale of a small number of pixels-or in terms of the stripes on the zebra.
+For example, the zebra's muzzle in Figure 9.13 can be described in terms of individual hairs-which might be coded in terms of the response of oriented filters that operate at a scale of a small number of pixels-or in terms of the stripes on the zebra.
 In the case of the zebra, we would not want to apply large filters to find the stripes.
 This is because these filters are inclined to spurious precision-we don't wish to represent the disposition of each hair on the stripe-inconvenient to build, and slow to apply.
-A more practical approach than applying large filters is to apply smaller filters to smoothed and resampled versions of the image.
+A more practical approach than applying large filters is to apply smaller filters to smoothed and